 Friends of Haiti has been sending a medical team to Grand Boulage for years.
-Most recently, the group from Olympia, Washington makes up the lion's share of volunteers who go there.
-Some providers have gone so frequently to Grand Boulage that they are providing some true continuity of care, as they have gotten to know the patients there quite well.
+Most recently, the group from Olympia, Washington made up the lion's share of volunteers to Grand Boulage.
+This group often included Family Medicine residents as well as seasoned doctors and nurses.
+Some providers had gone so frequently to Grand Boulage that they were providing some true continuity of care, as they had gotten to know the patients there quite well.

 Grand Boulage is up in the mountains, about 30 kilometers (18.6 miles) from Port Au Prince.
 It is a lovely area, with a cooler climate than down in the city.

 About 3000 families live in Grand Boulage and the surrounding area.
 70% of the children attend one of the two schools in town.
 Grand Boulage does not have paved roads or electricity, but many people have cell phones and the literacy rate has increased dramatically in the last 10 years.
 Most people go to get water from a local spring, and in the rainy season everybody collects rain water from their roofs.
 When the water system they have is working, people pay a very small contribution to get water from the kiosks.

 Grand Boulage's biggest building is the community center.
 The view from the community center looks out over rolling hills and small farms.
 It is not a fancy building, but it keeps out the torrential rains that sometimes batter the area.